gomorpheus/morpheus-apidoc/source/includes/_price_sets.md

 sort | name | Sort order
-direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Restricts query to only load price sets with name or code containing the phrase specified
+direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Restricts query to only load price sets with name or code containing the phrase specified includeInactive | false | If true, include inactive prices in the results

 ## Get a Specific Price Set